Jump to winners | Jump to methodology

 While the frothiness of 2021 is over, some advisers are now finding themselves still busy dealing with clients who found the go-go years intimidating.

-Nathan Miglani at Loan Market in Christchurch says the market is becoming more balanced as families aren’t being crowded out by investors.
+Nathan Miglani at NZ Mortgages in Christchurch says the market is becoming more balanced as families aren’t being crowded out by investors.